anhnguyen-98/ShoppingCart_Angular/README.md

 - Add to wish list
 - Routing functionality to Login page, Register page, Shop

-The next upcomming features will be availables soon!
+The next upcomming features will be available soon!